Ever wondered what a virtual IBAN is? How is it built? What can it let you do? Then read on – we’ve got answers to all your questions.

 At OpenPayd, we can issue both Euro and GBP single-currency virtual accounts.
 But that’s just the tip of the iceberg.
 Once you have that single currency account set up, we then offer multi-currency account functionality so you can add additional currencies to the same IBAN.

 As a result, each IBAN and virtual IBAN that we issue for our clients can act as the single point of contact for incoming and outgoing payments across whichever major currencies our clients need.
+To see this functionality in action, you can check out our platform demo here:

 How do I start issuing virtual IBANs?